-At the moment of writing, the pilot tests are planned to be performed in Spain and Greece, by end-user's organizations Grupo Antolin, Piraeus Bank in Greece and FirstAid ambulance company in Greece, led by INTRAS.
-This multi-site design will allow the evaluation of the WA system in different social and cultural contexts.
+At the moment of writing, the pilot tests are planned to be performed in Spain, by end-user's organizations Grupo Antolin, Mutua in Spain and in a tele-working context; led by INTRAS.
+The consortium will point to reach a multi-site design, which will allow the evaluation of the WA system in different social and cultural company contexts.
 The variety of partners' profiles will allow the consortium to test the WA solution in heterogeneous environments: some tests will be more focused on the company dimension involving occupational health and safety professionals or human resources managers, while others will address the worker's environments with the support of ICT or organizational departments.